Herpes litter survivors

 Be sure the litter nurses from the mother during the first day after birth so as to maximize intake of colostrum (the special antibody-rich first milk).
 Isolate the mother and pups as described above.
 In Europe, a vaccine is available for use during canine pregnancy (one dose at the time of breeding and a second six to seven weeks later, to be repeated with each pregnancy) but it is not available in the U.S.

-Herpes is most dangerous to the puppies when they are infected during pregnancy or shortly after delivery.
+Herpes is most dangerous to puppies when they are infected during pregnancy or shortly after delivery.
 Once the mother has been virus-exposed, subsequent pregnancies should be unaffected as she will have made enough antibodies to keep the virus in check.
 Her antibodies will keep her from re-shedding the virus to the puppies and will transfer to her milk to provide some protection to the puppies.
 While this means the mother dog should not be able to transmit the virus to her puppies, they can still be infected by other visiting dogs and the litter and mother must be isolated.
 Further, a mother dog with prior exposure may be able to re-shed the virus if she is stressed enough for the virus to break through her immunity.

-- Canine herpes only causes symptoms in unborn or newborn puppies and they usually do not survive infection.
+- Canine herpes only causes symptoms in unborn or newborn puppies and they usually do not survive the infection.

 - The mother dog will not appear sick or may show mild cold/respiratory symptoms only.